Hozy0/Principles-of-Communication/Definitions/Forwarding vs Routing.md

 Forwarding: 'Data Plane'
 - Directing a data packet to an outgoing link
-- Individual router using routing state
+- Individual routers using routing state

-Routing: 'Contro'
+Routing: 'Control Plane'
+- Computing paths the packet will follow
+- Routers talking amongst themselves
+- Jointly creating the routing state